 For the 2020-21 Academic Year

 If you received a MAP grant during the 2019-20 academic year and continue to meet all eligibility requirements, you will receive priority consideration if you submitted your 2020-21 FAFSA by the December 1, 2019 priority deadline date for returning MAP recipients.

 Students applying for MAP by submitting the Alternative Application for Illinois Financial Aid should refer to the note at the top of this page for additional information.

 Partial Release of Suspension: Due to the anticipation of limited funding, and factoring in the earlier availability of the FAFSA (refer to the How to Apply section that appears above for further details), earlier this year ISAC suspended the announcement of 2020-21 MAP grants to all students whose initial 2020-21 FAFSA is received by the federal processor, or whose Alternative Application for Illinois Financial Aid is received by ISAC, on or after July 1, 2020.
-Due to lower-than-anticipated application volume, ISAC has released the suspense status for eligible applicants whose initial FAFSA or Alternative Application was received by the federal processor from July 1, 2020 up to (and including) July 31, 2020.
+Due to lower-than-anticipated application volume and based on ongoing analysis, ISAC has twice released awards in suspense status: first for eligible applicants whose initial FAFSA or Alternative Application was received by the federal processor from July 1, 2020 up to (and including) July 31, 2020; and then, for eligible applicants whose initial FAFSA or Alternative Application was received by the federal processor from August 1, 2020 up to (and including) August 22, 2020.
 Impacted applicants will receive notification of their MAP grant amounts from their college.

 If you are enrolled for the 2020-21 academic year and have not yet done so, you are still encouraged to submit your FAFSA (or, if applicable, Alternative Application) as soon as possible.
 FAFSA results are used to determine eligibility for other forms of federal, state and institutional financial assistance.
 The suspension of 2020-21 MAP award announcements does not impact any other financial aid programs.